 Eucalyptus research plantation.

-'With just six markers out of possibly several dozen that are out there we have shown that we can increase pulp yield by over two per cent and growth rate by 10 per cent', said Dr Southerton.
+'With just six markers out of possibly several dozen we have shown that we can increase pulp yield by over two per cent and growth rate by 10 per cent.'

-'This will translate into a large increase in plantation productivity as millions of tonnes of pulp are produced globally each year from eucalypt plantations.
-Less land and resources will be required to produce the same amount of pulp.'
+'This will translate into a substantial increase in plantation productivity as millions of tonnes of pulp are produced globally each year from eucalypt plantations.
+Less land and resources will be required to produce the same amount of pulp', says Dr Simon Southerton, Principal Research Scientist with CSIRO Plant Industry.